Warner Bros. Discovery (WBD) Laps the Stock Market: Here's Why

-Shares of the operator of cable TV channels such as TLC and Animal Planet witnessed a gain of 22.45% over the previous month, beating the performance of the Consumer Discretionary sector with its gain of 4.6%, and the S&P 500's gain of 5.71%.
+Shares of the operator of cable TV channels such as TLC and Animal Planet have appreciated by 19.38% over the course of the past month, outperforming the Consumer Discretionary sector's gain of 2.32%, and the S&P 500's gain of 4.93%.

-The investment community will be paying close attention to the earnings performance of Warner Bros.
-Discovery in its upcoming release.
-The company is slated to reveal its earnings on August 7, 2025.
-The company's upcoming EPS is projected at -$0.15, signifying a 96.31% increase compared to the same quarter of the previous year.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $9.78 billion, up 0.69% from the year-ago period.
+Investors will be eagerly watching for the performance of Warner Bros.
+Discovery in its upcoming earnings disclosure.
+The company's earnings report is set to be unveiled on August 7, 2025.
+The company is expected to report EPS of -$0.15, up 96.31% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $9.78 billion, up 0.69% from the prior-year quarter.

 Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of -$0.04 per share and revenue of $37.84 billion.
 These totals would mark changes of +99.13% and -3.78%, respectively, from last year.

-Any recent changes to analyst estimates for Warner Bros.
-Discovery should also be noted by investors.
+It's also important for investors to be aware of any recent modifications to analyst estimates for Warner Bros Discovery.
 These revisions help to show the ever-changing nature of near-term business trends.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the business health and profitability.
+Consequently, upward revisions in estimates express analysts' positivity towards the business operations and its ability to generate profits.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-The Zacks Consensus EPS estimate has moved 47.12% lower within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 47.12% lower.
 Warner Bros.
 Discovery presently features a Zacks Rank of #3 (Hold).

 The Broadcast Radio and Television industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 170, putting it in the bottom 32% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 154, which puts it in the bottom 38% of all 250+ industries.

 Remember to apply Zacks.com to follow these and more stock-moving metrics during the upcoming trading sessions.